You are here

 The Biology Undergraduate Research in Science and Technology (BURST) fellowship program is designed to give qualified UMD Biology/Cell & Molecular Biology majors the opportunity to take part in an in-depth summer research project.
 For students interested in pursuing further education once they attain their bachelor’s degree, this is an excellent opportunity to experience what in-depth research outside the classroom is like.
 The BURST program is intended to be an intensive research experience for students who already have some less intensive experience (e.g. UROP, lab volunteering, etc.).

 BURST fellows will receive a stipend of $4,500 for their ten-week fellowship period.
 They will receive an additional $500 for research expenses.
 Any additional research expenses will be the responsibility of the faculty mentor.

 BURST applicants are required to have contacted a potential faculty mentor prior to submitting their application in order to discuss potential research projects.
-As part of the application the potential faculty mentor is required to provide a letter of recommendation to the BURST Fellowship Committee.
+As part of the application, the potential faculty mentor is required to provide a letter of recommendation to the BURST Fellowship Committee.
 It is the applicant’s responsibility to contact their potential faculty mentor and request a letter at least 2-3 weeks before the application deadline of March 1.
 Applicants will be notified in early April if they will be offered a BURST fellowship, and will be expected to accept or decline the fellowship within one week.